 - Required down payment is equivalent to your monthly payment as determined by your Financial Aid officer.
 This is applied towards the overall program cost, and will lower future payments.

-Through the Federal Work-Study program, you have the opportunity to earn part of your educational expenses by working part-time, on or off school premises, including possibly working in a community service position, depending on availability.
+Through the Federal Work-Study program at our participating schools, you have the opportunity to earn part of your educational expenses by working part-time, on or off school premises, including possibly working in a community service position, depending on availability.
 A limited number of jobs are available, with priority given to students with the greatest need as determined by the results of the FAFSA.

 The maximum a student can earn through this program is the amount of unmet need—the difference between the student's educational costs and the total amount of their other financial aid.
 Wages from this program may be paid directly to you as you earn them or as a credit to your school account with your authorization.
 As with any job, several weeks may pass before you receive your first paycheck, so you will need to cover your own expenses initially.
 Students are paid every two weeks.